A. Owner's License.

 (8) The Commission may deny, suspend, or revoke the license of an entity in which a beneficial interest is held by a person who is or would be ineligible to be licensed as an owner in any respect.

 (9) Changes either in the structure of the entity or in the individuals holding any interest in the entity shall be immediately disclosed to the Commission in writing.

 (10) Horses owned by the entity shall race in the name of the entity, the stable name of the entity, or the name of the agent designated to act for the entity with the designation “et al” following the agent's name.

 (11) The Commission shall review the ownership of each horse entered to race and ensure that each registration or eligibility certificate is properly endorsed by the transferor to the entity.
 The Commission may determine, for racing purposes, the validity of all liens, transfers, and agreements pertaining to ownership of a horse and may call for adequate evidence of ownership at any time.
 The Commission may declare ineligible to race any horse whose ownership is in question.

 (12) Coupled Horses.

 (a) A horse shall be coupled with another horse in the same race when there is commonality of ownership.
-"Commonality of ownership" means that at least 25 percent of each horse is owned by the same persons or entity or entities.
-Horses trained by the same trainer shall be coupled, except that when a trainer enters two or more horses in a stakes, handicap, futurity, or other special event and there is no commonality of ownership, the horses may, at the request of the racing association, and with the approval of the Commission, be permitted to race as separate wagering interests.
+“Commonality of ownership” means that at least 25 percent of each horse is owned by the same persons or entity or entities.
+Horses trained by the same trainer shall be coupled, except that when a trainer enters two or more horses in a stakes, handicap, futurity, or other special event, the horses may, at the request of the racing association, and with the approval of the Commission, be permitted to race as separate wagering interests.